 This spring MHARF was able to replace the roof on one of our barns with the help of a generous donation from the Doug and Louise Leatherdale Foundation.
 This barn has large stalls that we use to foal out mares who are pregnant at intake.
 It is also used for intensive care cases.
 This new steel roof will keep horses safe and dry for many years to come!
 Thank you to the Leatherdale Foundation!

 MHARF horses Sally Forth and Patriot were recently featured in an article from the ASPCA to celebrate the organization’s national Help a Horse Day!
 Sally and Patriot were among the horses transferred to MHARF from the ASPCA (American Society for the Prevention of Cruelty to Animals) after a large humane case in North Carolina.
 You can read all about it here: After a Life of Neglect, Two Horses Transition from Terrified to Trusting.

-Read several great articles by Debbie Griffin published in the Princeton Town & Country paper!
+Read two great articles by Debbie Griffin published in the Princeton Town & Country paper!
 One is about long-time MHARF supporters Marlyn and Lauren Hempel.
 The other is an article about MHARF.
-Click here to read!
+Click on the images to read articles.

 MHARF Says Goodbye to Sven the Sheep

 On January 9th, 2017, MHARF sadly said goodbye to long time resident Sven the sheep.
 Sven (who was born in October of 1999) came to MHARF as an orphaned lamb.
 He has been entertaining visitors to the farm for 18 years.
 Sven was humanely euthanized because of failing health due to old age.
 He will be greatly missed!